 Do I need to renew my passport before travelling to the UK?

-You only need to renew your passport if it will expire during your planned stay.
-However, it’s advisable to ensure several months of validity to avoid potential issues with airlines or transit countries.
+Under UK rules, you only need to renew your passport if it will expire during your planned stay, however, it’s advisable to ensure several months of validity to avoid potential issues with airlines or transit countries.

 Can I enter the UK with a damaged passport?